mariuskimmina/Blog/content/blog/2022-06-05-Automated_Certificate_Management_in_CoreDNS.md

 this example assumes that there are two host under `mydomain.com` one is a website, reachable at `mydomain.com` directly.
 The other one is a CoreDNS server that's running at `ns1.mydomain.com`.

+With this configuration, the DNS server answer queries over both UDP and DoT.
+On first start-up the server will obtain a certificate forget `n1.mydomain.com`.
+This certificate will automatically be renewed once more than 70% of it's validity period have passed.

 ```
 tls://mydomain.com {
     tls acme {